 Still, working in Antarctica can get pretty lonely sometimes.
 You have to make an effort to spend quality time with other people.

 Let me set a general scene for you: a Saturday night at the summer camp Jamesway Lounge, a disco ball, loud music, a stripper pole, and people taking shots from an ice luge shaped like Roald Amundsen’s head.
 I’ll let you guess at the rest!

 What was your highlight?

-We went out to the ceremonial South Pole (the barber-shop pole with the shiny ball on top).
+We went out to the ceremonial South Pole (the iconic barber shop pole with a shiny ball on top).
 From there, we looked at the eclipse through welding masks and CDs, and watched the shadows with pinhole cameras and sieves from the kitchen!

-How was the weather?
+How was the weather in Antarctica?

 People working in Antarctica during winter take part in the 300 Club.
 This is where you sit in the sauna as hot as it goes, then run outside naked, around the Pole and back.
 You have to wear boots or you’d injure your feet on the ice!